lidofinance/dual-governance/docs/specification.md

 function getResealManager() view returns (IResealManager)
 ```

-Returns the address of the reseal manager.
+Returns the address of the Reseal Manager contract.

 ---